-To open the log in a text file or to save the log to disk, click on the floppy disk icon $(\square)$ on the same line as the Event Log heading.
+To open the log in a text file or to save the log to disk, click on the floppy disk icon $|\Box|$ builden the same line as the Event Log heading.

 You can also use FTP or Secure CoPy (SCP) to view the event log.
-See "Use FTP or SCP to retrieve log files" on page 162.
+See FTP or SCP to retreive Log Files in this manual.